-Yes, that is the name of a Kanye West album, but it’s the most fitting summary of a tragicomedy film set 300 years ago, bristling with outstanding performances and razor sharp writing.
+Yes, that is the name of a Kanye West album and yes it is the most fitting summary of this tragicomedy film set 300 years ago, bristling with outstanding performances and razor sharp writing.

 Olivia Coleman, playing Queen Anne, has already picked up a Golden Globe for her portrayal of the disease-ridden, depressed, overweight and childlike monarch, while Emma Stone and Rachael Weisz have also enjoyed lavish praise for their own performances.